 With lyrical lines and imperfect rhyme patterns, Rupi Kaur’s bestselling and highly influential debut put the poetry bug in readers.
-We highly recommend curling up with one (or all) of these poetry collections if you have already devoured her Milk and Honey and The Sun and Her Flowers collections.
+We highly recommend curling up with one of these 10 books like Milk and Honey.

 Pillow Thoughts by Courtney Peppernell

 This poetry collection has a section for each individual emotion.
 Poetry about loss, love, self-help and relationships, Courtney Peppernell’s short read is the perfect companion to Rupi Kaur’s Milk and Honey.

 In Sunflower Soul, poet Distinee Gayle pursues themes of heartbreak, love and identity.
 Written with rich imagery, Gayle finds details in nature that speaks to both the pain and beauty sowed in our lives.
 With this book, the poet intends to create a garden of love for our souls, as she portrays the struggle and growth that comes from breaking free of the lie that we are not worthy of love.